bergolho1337/Network-Generator/README.md

 ## Duplicate-Points

-Program that receive a Purkinje network written on .vtk format and returns the duplicate points on it.
+Program that receive a Purkinje network written in ``vtk`` format and returns the duplicate points on it.

 ## Filter-Files